femtodata/nixos-flake-installer/README.md

 - To enable tailscale, edit `modules/iso-config/tailscale-up.nix` providing authkey, and optionally changing `login-server` if running your own headscale instance.
 If using this option, authkey should probably be reusable, and acls.json setup to isolate the install user / namespace.

 - For the installed system, set `hostname` and `username` in `modules/iso-config/home/config/extra-config.nix`.
+Optionally set `hashedPassword` in the user definition section.

 - To build the iso:
   ```